sanvi-b/Real-Time-Competitor-Strategy-Tracker-for-E-commerce/README.md

 3. reviews.csv: Sample reviews data used for sentiment analysis.

-4. competitor_data.csv: Sample data for competitor analysis.
+4. amazon_scraped_data.csv: Sample data for competitor analysis.

 5. requirements.txt: List of dependencies required for the project.